nicogstar/Multi-Agent-System-Reply/README.md

 ![TORINO](Images/gender_distribution_TORINO.png)

-5. **Determines if there is a correlation between the method of portal access (from EntryAccessAdministration) and the average commuting distance (from EntryPendularity) for each administration**
+**5. Determines if there is a correlation between the method of portal access (from EntryAccessAdministration) and the average commuting distance (from EntryPendularity) for each administration**
 ![Correlation Amministration Pendularity](Images/Domanda5.png)